fskn123fskn123-afk/northwind-sales-analysis/README.md

 Who It’s For
 --------------------------------
 - Analysts/engineers who want a quick, clean dataset for revenue KPIs.
-- Hiring managers reviewing data skills without having to configure a DB (CSV mode works out of the box once CSVs are generated).
+- Clients or stakeholders reviewing data skills without having to configure a DB (CSV mode works out of the box once CSVs are generated).
 - Anyone who wants a minimal, readable reference for ETL → KPIs → charts.

 Repository Contents